xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

            Figure 8: A dead-lock in mouth states 1 and 2.

+DEFINITION: Dead-Lock State

+   A dead-lock state is a mouth state that contains at least one undetermined entry.
+Due to the missing entry recipe interference may not be performed for that state.

 DEFINITION: Horizon

-   Let the term 'horizon' H indicate the subset of dead-lock mouth states that have at least one determined entry.
+   Let the term 'horizon' H indicate the subset of dead-lock states that have at least one determined entry.

 The name 'horizon' is chosen because it defines the border of determination.
 Beyond that begins the realm of dead-locks.
 Figure 9 shows a horizon state